Vismaya-2003/Accident/README.md

-An Excel road accident dashboard offers a user-friendly interface for visualizing and analyzing road accident data.
-It includes dynamic charts and tables that display key metrics like the number of accidents, severity levels, and accident hotspots.
-Users can filter data by date, location, and type of incident, allowing for in-depth insights into trends and patterns.
-The dashboard's interactive elements, such as slicers and pivot tables, facilitate quick data exploration and support informed decision-making for traffic safety improvements.
+# Road Accident Dashboard

+## Overview

+The Road Accident Dashboard is an interactive Excel tool designed to visualize and analyze road accident data.
+It provides insights into accident trends, locations, and severity levels, helping users make informed decisions to improve road safety.

+## Features

+- **Dynamic Charts and Graphs:** Visualize key metrics such as total accidents, accident types, and severity levels.
+- **Interactive Filtering:** Use slicers to filter data by date, location, and accident type for customized views.
+- **Heat Maps:** Identify accident hotspots to target safety initiatives effectively.
+- **Pivot Tables:** Summarize data and analyze trends over different time periods.

+## Getting Started

+### Prerequisites

+- Microsoft Excel (2016 or later recommended)

+### Installation

+1. Download the Excel file from the repository.
+2. Open the file in Microsoft Excel.

+### Usage

+1. Navigate to the **Dashboard** sheet to view the visualizations.
+2. Use the slicers on the dashboard to filter data according to your preferences.
+3. Explore the detailed tables to gain insights into specific accident cases.

+## Data Sources

+The dashboard is populated with data from [this Google Sheets dataset](https://docs.google.com/spreadsheets/d/1R_uaoZL18nRbqC_MULVne90h3SdRbAyn/edit?usp=sharing&ouid=116890999875311477003&rtpof=true&sd=true).
+Ensure that the data is updated regularly for accurate analysis.